xinwenfu/VChat_CFG/README.md

 > ```
 > The `__declspec(guard(suppress))` part of the declaration makes it so the CFG table does not include this function as a valid destination and marks is differently such that it will fail.
 ### Building and Running
-The following section will build the standalone project and observe it's behavior when modifying the project properties discussed earlier and running various indirect function calls.
+The following section will build the standalone project and observe its behavior when modifying the project properties discussed earlier and running various indirect function calls.

-1. Build the project, you can use the keybind *Ctl+B*, `Build -> Build Solution` or `Build -> Build CFG-Standalone`
+1. Build the project.
+You can use the keybind *Ctl+B*, `Build -> Build Solution` or `Build -> Build CFG-Standalone`.

     <img src="Images/ESABuild1.png">